patrickbucher/algorithms/diary.md

 parallelize it.
 Using `pmap`, I could turn a pair of two vectors into a pair of two _sorted_ vectors; I'll give it a try.

+Having tried `pmap` with sobering results in terms of performance, I implemented Parallel Merge Sort using a `future`, which is the least intrusive way parallelizing Merge Sort that I've seen so far.
+I also implemented Binary Search, and figured out that I've forgotten to implement Linear Search in Clojure, which I did quickly.

+As I suspected: Re-implementing the algorithm in Clojure so far came down to simplification.
+I spent the least time with Clojure so far, and probably also the least characters for solving the same problems.

 # 2023-08-12 (Sa)

 Having done Binary Search in Rust yesterday, I implemented the recursive version